-By Dave Halgerson, Fay Ranches Broker, Idaho
+By Dave Halgerson, Broker, Licensed in ID, OR

 When the topic of big game hunting property comes up, there are many visions regarding what the ideal terrain is and how many animals it may hold within its boundaries.
 For many people, the towering mountain scenery with snowcapped peaks gleaming in the distance comes to mind first.